gustavosobral/notes_app/README.md

 ```
 ## Development

-Run `$ npm run serve` to starts the webpack-dev-server.
+Run `$ npm run server` to starts the webpack-dev-server.
 Then, access him on: http://localhost:8080/

 ## Production